 Can you map out your elements in any order?

 Not exactly.
 Many of the elements in your voyage either have to be preceded or followed by a specific element.
 We broke the elements up into groups and detailed where they may fall within a voyage.

 Audience Engagement Elements

 These elements all directly interact with your voyage’s audience.
 Whether it be with one of Omeda’s tools, or through third-party partners, the actions of these elements are directly affecting the voyage audience.
 All of them require the Wait element to immediately follow in order to designate a wait period before the next action is taken in the voyage.
 The only exception is if the Stop element follows the Audience Engagement element to end the path.
-Further information on how to use each of these elements is on the Knowledge Base.

 - Google Ad Manager

 Voyage Support Elements